| Links | Books | Alphabetical Index | Access database queries |

 Linking Excel to an Access table

 It is quite simple to link an Access database table or a select type query to an Excel worksheet.
-Once the link has been defined, the data is saved on the worksheet and can be refreshed at the click of a button.
+Once the link has been defined, the data is saved on the worksheet and can be refreshed periodically or on demand.

 - A B C D E F